Common Decking Mistakes and How to Avoid Them

 Common drainage mistakes we see:

-No slope drainage, water pooling on the surface instead of running off.
+When there is no slope drainage, water tends to pool on the surface instead of flowing off.

 Decks built too close to the ground can lead to a moist environment and will be ready for wood rot production!

-No consideration for where water ends up – draining onto house foundations or inundating garden beds.
+There is no consideration for where the water ends up—draining onto house foundations or inundating garden beds.

 A deck that is built correctly should have a 1-2 degree angle from the house to assist in water runoff.
 Even composite decking such as Trex requires some drainage.
-Water standing anywhere is trouble on the lookout.
+Standing water anywhere poses a significant risk.

 Spacing Issues That Cost You Later

-This one is a little bit technical, but bear with me as it’s really important.
+This one is a little bit technical, but bear with me as it’s vital.

 Timber moves.
 It swells in wet conditions and contracts when dry.
-Perth’s weather serves up both extremes, and often in the same week in spring.
+Perth’s weather frequently experiences both extremes, often within the same week during spring.

 Common spacing mistakes:

-Boards too closely spaced with no room for expansion – buckle and warp during hot summer months.
+Boards are too closely spaced with no room for expansion – they buckle and warp during hot summer months.

-Not spacing them apart as required by the manufacturer of your composite (spacing will vary between brands).
+Failing to space the boards apart as required by the manufacturer of your composite can lead to issues, and the recommended spacing may vary between brands.

-For hardwood timber decking, a 4-6 mm gap between boards is the sweet spot.
+A 4-6 mm gap between boards is ideal for hardwood timber decking.
 Refer to the manufacturer's instructions for composite materials.
-Everything needs room to breathe.
+There must be space for everything.

 Fastener Failures

-This is such an easily avoidable mistake but it happens all the time.
-We’ve pulled up decks when someone else used regular screws as opposed to deck screws or, even worse, nails that have popped up like tiny metal mushrooms after a few seasons.
+This is such an easily avoidable mistake, but it constantly happens.
+We’ve pulled up decks when someone else used regular screws rather than deck screws or, even worse, nails that have popped up like tiny metal mushrooms after a few seasons.

 Different materials need different fasteners.
-For timber decking, rust and food stains are a no-go area so go for stainless steel or galvanised screws.
+Use stainless steel or galvanised screws for wood decking because rust and corrosion are harmful.
 For composites such as Trex, hidden fastening systems that keep the decking surface blemish-free work incredibly well.

 Placement matters too.
 Screws placed too close to the edge will split the board.
-Too far away from the edge and it will curl over time.
+It is too far away from the edge, and it will curl over time.
 And let’s not overlook the frame connections; joist hangers, structural brackets and bolts are not where you want to hold back on quality.

 Ignoring Perth's Climate

 It’s a tough climate for garden structures in Perth.
-Scorching summers, salt-infused coastal air and winter storms that are not to be underestimated.
+Perth experiences scorching summers, salt-infused coastal air, and unpredictable winter storms.

 Climate mistakes we see: